History of Gmail: Germany

 On 4 July 2005, Google announced that Gmail Deutschland would be rebranded as Google Mail.
-The domain gmail.com became unavailable in Germany due to trademark disputes, in which cases users must use the domain googlemail.com.
+The domain gmail.com became unavailable in Germany due to trademark disputes, in which case users must use the domain googlemail.com.
 From that point forward, visitors originating from an IP address determined to be in Germany would be forwarded to googlemail.com where they could obtain an email address containing the new domain.

 The domains are interchangeable so users obliged to use the googlemail.com domain are unable to select addresses already chosen by gmail.com users.
 Inbound emails sent to either googlemail.com or gmail.com addresses will reach the user.

 The German naming issue is due to a trademark dispute between Google and Daniel Giersch, who owns a German company called "G-mail" which provides the service of printing out email from senders and sending the print-out via postal mail to the intended recipients.
 On 30 January 2007, the EU's Office for Harmonization in the Internal Market ruled in favor of Giersch.

 Google spoofed "offering" the same service in the Gmail Paper April Fool's Day joke in 2007.

 On 13 April 2012, Google received the right to the Gmail trademark in Germany.
 On that day the gmail.de domain and the Gmail trademark were transferred to Google.